goodguyry/pinned-out/README.md

 grunt
 ```

-Now you're ready to [manually install](http://developer.chrome.com/extensions/packaging.html) CQ Helper.
+Now you're ready to [manually install](http://developer.chrome.com/extensions/packaging.html) Pinned Out.
 Be sure to choose the ```/build``` directory when asked to specify the _"Extension root directory"_.

 ## Known issues